Mariners Spring Training

 Backpacks and other bags are allowed up to a maximum size of 16" x 16" x 8".

-Elevated lawn chairs are not permitted, although fans in the bleachers are allowed to bring in small backed stadium seats (chairs in which the seat bottom rests directly on a surface).
+Elevated lawn chairs are not permitted, although strappy chairs and strollers are allowed in the berm.
+Fans in the bleachers are allowed to bring in small backed stadium seats (chairs in which the seat bottom rests directly on a surface).

 Getting autographs

-Neither the Mariners or Padres take batting practice inside the stadium prior to games, opting instead to hit on their practice fields.
+Neither the Mariners nor Padres take batting practice inside the stadium prior to games, opting instead to hit on their practice fields.
 Visiting teams generally hit in their home park before busing to Peoria.
-That all ads up to minimal activity inside the stadium before the game starts, when autograph opportunities and limited to sections nearest where the players stretch in the 20 minutes or so before game time.
+That all ads up to minimal activity inside the stadium before the game starts, when autograph opportunities are limited to sections nearest where the players stretch in the 20 minutes or so before game time.
 But Peoria is an autograph Mecca during and especially after the game, as fans can get very close to the clubhouses in the right field corner.
 All players exit the field through a gate there and walk beneath a bridge.
-Located beneath the right field bridge, a gravel path leads to “Autograph Alley,” a landscaped area complete with artificial grass and hearthscape stone benches where the only thing separating fans from players is a blue wrought iron fence.
-Fans congregate there while players walk by.
+Located near the right field bridge is a paved path that leads down to “Autograph Alley,” a landscaped area complete with artificial grass and hearthscape stone benches where the only thing separating fans from players is a blue wrought iron fence.
+Fans congregate at the fence while players walk by.
 Lots of them sign during the game (after they've been taken out) and a whole slew afterwards.
-The visiting team's bus will also be stationed in that area, backing into place near the end of the game.
-It's best to position yourself along the fence in a place where you're not blocked from players' views by the bus as they enter and exit the clubhouse.
+Sometimes the visiting team's bus will also be stationed in that area, backing into place near the end of the game.
+When that's the case, it's best to position yourself along the fence in a place where you're not blocked from players' views by the bus as they enter and exit the clubhouse.

 Unique ballpark fare

 A dazzling array of specialty food options can be found in the Power Alley, a spacious and festive area behind the third base grandstand.
-One important exception is the Taste of the Cactus League stand behind home plate.
-It features specialty burgers and wings with unique flavors and sauces representative of each Cactus League team.
-A specially priced kid’s meal (PB&J or hot dog, chips and soda) can be found at the concession stand by the wiffle ball field, while Baja fish tacos are cooked fresh to order for fans willing to make the trek out to right-center field.
-Seemingly anything else a food connoisseur could ever want, from gyros to burritos, can be found in the Power Alley, making Peoria the pride of the Cactus League when it comes to dining.
+Elsewhere, a specially priced kid’s meal (PB&J or hot dog, animal crackers and soda) can be found at the concession stand by the wiffle ball field, while a teriyaki grill cooks noodle bowls fresh to order for fans willing to make the trek out to left-center field.
+Outfield offerings in 2012 also included the likes of tri tip sandwiches and shrimp or fish tacos.
+Seemingly anything else a food connoisseur could ever want, from gyros to county fair fare, can be found in the Power Alley, making Peoria the pride of the Cactus League when it comes to dining.
 Drink choices are tame only by comparison.
-Pepsi is the cola of choice and some microbrews are featured.
+Pepsi is the cola of choice and craft breweries are well represented.
 Like all ballparks during spring training, beer on tap is plentiful and varies from stand to stand.
+Head to the outfield concourse for the biggest variety of options, as temporary but covered bars on each side serve up a bevy of not normal brews.

 Ballpark Area Info